 Java vs Kotlin: Which one to Choose for Android App development?

 As a personal opinion, Java is surviving for a very long time.
 Kotlin is basically a pragmatic enhancement of Java.
-They resemble one another in various instances and offers great support for Android app development.
-But because Kotlin has just made a fresh start, it has plenty of state-of-art features and Java is like a best friend that has stood the test of time.
+Both the programming languages resemble each other in the various instance and offers great support for mobile app development.